Isi Metzstein: Personal life

 He died on 10 January 2012 at their home in Dowanhill, Glasgow.

 Legacy

-Writing of Isi Metzstein's passing for Architectural Review, Clare Wright noted that:"With a change of ethos post war, Coia ceded much of the design control to the young Isi and Andy.
+Writing of Isi Metzstein's death for Architectural Review, Clare Wright noted that:"With a change of ethos post war, Coia ceded much of the design control to the young Isi and Andy.
 An early project for St Paul’s Church in Glenrothes (1957) is a modest building of simple form and materials, yet exhibits an extraordinary quality of light and monumental presence which owed much to Le Corbusier.
 The sixteen churches that followed formed a distinctive body of work.
 Combining functional requirements with resonant symbolism, they were the perfect vehicle for developing an architectural philosophy, which reached its most mature expression in the design for St Peter’s Seminary at Cardross."